harsha-kadekar/harsha-kadekar.github.io/_pages/movies.md

 * **Ex Machina** - What happens when the humanized robot reach human equivalent or more intelligence
 * **Matrix 1,2 & 3** - When the whole universe is a simulation
 * **Batman Begins, Dark Knight, Dark Knight Rises** -  A wealthy man leads a double life to save to city from unjustice
 * **Spare Parts** - A community college students dreams of attending marine rescue robot competion.
 * **Lord Of the Rings Series** - Based on Lord of the rings book
 * **Hobbit Series** - Based on hobbit book
 * **Oceans Eleven** - A team of 11 plans to rob a casino
 * **Terminal** - A man looses his country when in an airport terminal
 * **You got a mail** - Two completely opposite people fall in law via email conversations
-* **Chef** - A chef goes on a trip with his son to revive his charm
+* **Chef** - A chef goes on a trip with his son to revive his charm.
+* **Guess Who** - Daughter gets her white boy-friend to her parents anniversary celebration.